Family Medicine Residency

 Fellowships After UHS Residency

 United Health Services residency graduates are very successful in earning fellowships.
-Listed here are Family Medicine graduates who have earned fellowships since 1998:
+Listed here are Family Medicine graduates who have earned fellowships over the past 5 years:

 Program Director